-Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage loan comes down to just one number.
+Since we live in an computer-driven world, it should come as no surprise that your ability to repay your mortgage loan boils down to a single number.

-The FICO score is created by credit agencies.
-These agencies use the payment history of all of your loans: mortgages, car/motorcycle loans, credit cards, etcetera.
+This score is built by credit agencies.
+They use the payment history from all of your loans: mortgages, car/motorcycle/boat loans, credit cards, etcetera.

-All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 Fair Isaac and Cooriginally developed this score. .

-While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, each agency uses the following to build your credit score:
+Experian uses this model and calls its score FICO.
+Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
+While each of the models considers a range of data available in your credit report, each agency uses the following to determine a score:

-- Late Payments - Have you paid more than 30 days late?
+- Late Payments - Do you have any payments later than 30 days?

-- Balances on your Credit Cards - How many accounts?
-How much do you owe?
+- Balances on your Credit Cards - How many accounts do you carry?
+How much do you owe on your accounts?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

 Your FICO score affects your monthly payment

-To improve your FICO score, you must get the reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac, the corporation that invented the original FICO score, sells credit scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three agencies.
-They also provide information and tools that can help you improve your FICO score.
+Before you can improve your FICO score, you have to get your score and be sure that the reports from each credit reporting agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
+They also provide information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report every year from the three major agencies by visiting AnnualCreditReport.com.
+You can get a federally-mandated free credit report once a year from all three credit reporting agencies when you visit AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.